 The Whales’ Song is an award-winning picture book to treasure for years to come.

 Day is done.
 Darkness is falling everywhere, and little ones are getting sleepy.

-This gentle book, with its rythmic verse and peaceful, loving illustrations, will lull toddlers whether it’s bedtime, nap time, or simply time for a snuggle.
+Time For Bed is a gentle book, with rhythmic verse and peaceful, loving illustrations, that will lull toddlers whether it’s bedtime, nap time, or simply time for a snuggle.

 With roots in American slave tales, Tops & Bottoms celebrates the trickster tradition of using one’s wits to overcome hardship.